By Gene and

-Want to cover up a maze of electrical wires, plumbing lines and heating duct in the basement?
+Budgeting for a new basement ceiling and want to cover up a maze of electrical wires, plumbing lines and heating ducts?
 The best solution we know is a suspended or drop ceiling that incorporates 24-inch square or 24- by 48-inch panels in a metal grid.
-A suspended ceiling is also used to lower or level and existing ceiling often a concern in large older homes.
+A suspended ceiling is also used to lower or level an existing ceiling often a concern in large older homes.

 The metal grid is permanently fastened to an old ceiling or from exposed floor joists; the ceiling panels are then placed in the grid.
 That means a damaged panel can be quickly and easily replaced, and it's no trouble to access the lines and wires for repair work.
 Compared to a permanent drywall ceiling, this removability factor is a plus.

 A contractor will charge $1,241 to install a drop ceiling in a 15-by-20-foot room using 24-inch square panels, which includes the labor and material.
 If you have some carpentry experience you can buy the grid and panels for $300, saving 75 percent.
 The job will cost more if you incorporate recessed or surface-mounted lighting.
 And it's not a trivial job, figure you'll spend the better part of a weekend completing the ceiling installation.

 When you’re planning a ceiling in a room, figure you need at least a 7-foot ceiling height.
 The channels usually require about six inches of space below the lowest obstacle or pipes in the ceiling, which gives you a finished ceiling height of about 6 ½-feet.
 That’s the minimum ceiling height for most building codes.